magento/devdocs/src/cloud/onboarding/onboarding-tasks.md

 The _License Owner_ is the person in your business or finance organization that manages payments and other business-related issues for the {{site.data.var.ece}} account.
 This person serves as the point of contact with Magento.

 To quickly onboard your project, so you can begin developing your site for live deployment, you must complete required setup and onboarding tasks.
-Typically, the License Owner begins the process by securing Admin access and creating Technical Admin users that can help with set up, customization, and development work.
+Typically, the License Owner begins the process by securing Admin access and creating Technical Admin users that can help with setup, customization, and development work.

 {:.bs-callout-info}
 If you need to change the License owner on your account, you must submit a Magento Support ticket.

 ## Sign up for a Cloud account {#cloud-first-acct}

-Don't have a {{site.data.var.ece}} account yet?
-Contact [Magento Sales][].
+If you do not have a {{site.data.var.ece}} account, contact [Magento Sales][].
 We will create your account and send you a welcome email that provides instructions to access the project.

 The person who signs up for a {{site.data.var.ece}} account is referred to as the _License Owner_.

 ## Your welcome email {#email}

 Magento sends a welcome email to the License Owner using the address that was provided during the sign up process.
-The email contains a link to access your {{site.data.var.ece}} project so you can complete initial project set up.
+The email contains a link to access your {{site.data.var.ece}} project so you can complete initial project setup.

 You can access your project by logging in to [your {{site.data.var.ece}} account][].

-## Cloud Project portal
+## Cloud Project portal (Onboarding UI)

 Use the {{site.data.var.ece}} Project Portal (Onboarding UI) to help project administrators, business users, and developers with the tasks required to develop, build, test, and launch your site.